 “There’s one more factor,” Shane says cautiously.
 “The murder coincided with the reception at the Godlight family house.”

 “What are you implying?”
-Christophe looks at his friends suspiciously.
+Christopher looks at his friends suspiciously.

 “Pierce suspects you of organizing the crime.
 He views the reception as a distraction maneuver,” Bolton explains.